Wsine/OldDriver/README.md

 ## Preinstallation

-1. **Boost** environment, no minimum version aquired, just support message queue function.
+1. **Boost** environment, no minimum version aquired, just support message queue function, with cmake associated.
 2. **Pthread** header file, in general it exists on every linux system, if not, get one.
 3. **LCM** environment, follow the official installation guide.
 4. **CMake**, at least version 2.8.